microsoft/Olive/docs/source/features/passes/quant_pytorch.md

 ## AutoAWQ
 AutoAWQ is an easy-to-use package for 4-bit quantized models and it speeds up models by 3x and reduces memory requirements by 3x compared to FP16.
 AutoAWQ implements the Activation-aware Weight Quantization (AWQ) algorithm for quantizing LLMs.
 AutoAWQ was created and improved upon from the original work from MIT.

 Olive integrates [AutoAWQ](https://github.com/casper-hansen/AutoAWQ) for quantization and make it possible to convert the AWQ quantized torch model to onnx model.
-You can enable `pack_model_for_onnx_conversion` to pack the model for onnx conversion.

 Please refer to [AutoAWQQuantizer](awq_quantizer) for more details about the pass and its config parameters.